shipmonk-rnd/composer-dependency-analyser/README.md

   - For applications, it can break once you run it with `composer install --no-dev`
   - You should move those from `require-dev` to `require`
   - Ignorable by `--ignore-dev-in-prod-deps` or more granularly by `--config`

+### Prod dependencies used only in dev paths
+  - For libraries, this miscategorization can lead to uselessly required dependencies for your users
+  - You should move those from `require` to `require-dev`
+  - Ignorable by `--ignore-prod-only-in-dev-deps` or more granularly by `--config`

 ### Unknown classes
   - Any class missing in composer classmap gets reported as we cannot say if that one is shadowed or not